City of Clarence: Policing and crime

 The responsibility of policing the City of Clarence falls to Tasmania Police, who are the sole law-enforcement agency in all of Tasmania.
 There is no local urban police force.
 Tasmania Police's 'East Command' district is administered from Bellerive Police Station, which is now located in Rosny Park.

-A 'Night Watch' had been established in Bellerive in the late 1820s, and by the 1830s, trooper police were operating throughout the district, with local gaols and constabularies located at Bellerive, Richmond, Cambridge and Sorrell.
+A 'Night Watch' had been established in Bellerive in the late 1820s, and by the 1830s, trooper police were operating throughout the district, with local jails and constabularies located at Bellerive, Richmond, Cambridge and Sorrell.
 A new Bellerive Police Station and Watch House was completed in 1842, and has subsequently been used as municipal council chambers, a district library and the CIB headquarters, but at present it is used as a Community Arts Centre.
 The introduction of the Police Regulation Act 1898, which came into being on 1 January 1899, saw the creation of one unified police force for the whole colony.
 Bellerive Police Station remained one of the major regional stations, responsible for the 'Eastern District', comprising the municipal areas of Brighton, Central Highlands, Clarence, Derwent Valley, Glamorgan-Spring Bay, Sorell, Southern Midlands and Tasman (Tasman Peninsular).
 When Rosny Park grew in importance as the administrative centre of Clarence, Bellerive Police Station was relocated there.
 The station remains the administrative Headquarters of 'East Command'.

 Crime rates are generally low within the city, and Clarence is seen as an extremely safe place to live.
 According to 2016 statistics, the rate of homicide in the Region was 1.7 per 100,000, well below the national average.
 The rate of robberies was 33.2 per 100,000, also well below the national average.
 Motor vehicle crime was 551.4 per 100,000, slightly below the national average, although a significant decrease on the 2001 figure (613.9/100,000).